Dragon trio heads All-OVC boys basketball team

-HUNTINGTON -- A trio of Fairland High School players head the all-Ohio Valley Conference boys basketball team.
+HUNTINGTON — A trio of Fairland High School players heads the all-Ohio Valley Conference boys basketball team.

 Porter, a 6-foot-1 guard, averaged 22.4 points, 4.1 rebounds, 3.0 assists and 2.0 steals per game.
 He made 50.6 percent of his shots, 60.6 from 2-point range and 35.3 percent from beyond the 3-point arc.